ORIGINAL LINE DANCE CHOREOGRAPHY:

 description for your dance must be turned in 21 days prior to the competition.

-2) Choreographers choose and provide their own music on CD at the event (do not send ahead of time).
+2) Choreographers choose and provide their own music on flash drive at the event (do not send ahead of time).

 A) Music – all will be judged in one category:

 3) Begin by demonstrating only four (2) patterns.
 Invite your friends to join you, only the choreographer is judged.
 Next the instructor will then have the remaining 30 minutes to teach the dance to the judges and any dancers that wish to participate.